asatarin/testing-distributed-systems/README.md

+---
+---

 List of resources on testing distributed systems curated by Andrey Satarin ([@asatarin](https://twitter.com/asatarin)).
-If you are interested in my other stuff, check out [talks](https://asatarin.github.io/talks) page.
+If you are interested in my other stuff, [check out talks page](https://asatarin.github.io/talks).
 For any questions or suggestions you can reach out to me on Twitter ([@asatarin](https://twitter.com/asatarin)), Mastodon (<a rel="me" href="https://discuss.systems/@asatarin">https://discuss.systems/@asatarin</a>) or [LinkedIn](https://www.linkedin.com/in/asatarin/).